ekeel/approval-action/README.md

 # Approval V1

-This action uses repository issues to create manual approvals for a workflow run.
+This action uses repository issues to create manual approvals for workflow runs.

 ## Inputs